criticalwebdesign/book/errata.md

 # Errata

 A list of issues found in the printed text of the book.

 If you find any typos, errors in code, or otherwise incorrect information, please feel free to file an [Issue](https://github.com/criticalwebdesign/book/issues) in GitHub.

+🙌 No issues found!

 <!--
 ## Chapter 0